foundry-rs/foundry/forge/README.md

     // Mocks a call to an address with a specific msg.value, returning specified data.
     // Calldata match takes precedence over msg.value in case of ambiguity. function mockCall(address,uint256,bytes calldata,bytes calldata) external;
+    // Reverts a call to an address with specified revert data. function mockCallRevert(address, bytes calldata, bytes calldata) external;
+    // Reverts a call to an address with a specific msg.value, with specified revert data. function mockCallRevert(address, uint256 msgValue, bytes calldata, bytes calldata) external;
-    // Clears all mocked calls
-    function clearMockedCalls() external;
+    // Clears all mocked and reverted mocked calls function clearMockedCalls() external;
     // Expect a call to an address with the specified calldata.
     // Calldata can either be strict or a partial match